zaufi/zaufi.github.com/_posts/2014-01-19-portage-diet-part2.md

     + cat/some-package**
     - cat/**

-One more implication to consider when you writing filetering rules: **rules order is important**.
+One more implication to consider when you writing filtering rules: **rules order is important**.
 You have to specify _include_ rules, then more generic _exclude_.
 It stops matching if first match (include or exclude) was found.
 So if you want to remove everything, but `amd64/` from `/profiles/arch/`